 Let’s say, Value of Firm: V

 V = E + D

 Thus the justification of the RHS side of the equation is possible with the help of the Value Additivity Principle, where the firm’s value is its Equity and Debt.

 Valuation of Projects

-This principle widely helps in computing total Net Present Values (NPV) of all future cash flows.
+This principle widely helps in computing the total Net Present Values (NPV) of all future cash flows.
 According to this principle, the Net Present Value (NPV) of all projects of the company is equal to the sum of the Net Present Value (NPV) of all individual projects.
 The company’s total projected future cash flow is the total of individual cash flows.
 Here consideration of both risky and risk-free cash flows takes place.

 Selection of Best Project

 According to the Value Additivity principle, the NPV of the firm is a total of all NPVs of its entire project.
-Thus while selecting a project, it is best to adopt the project, which gives the highest NPV.
-If there are two similar projects, then the project which gives higher NPV is to be selected to get incremental cash flows.
-Thus according to this principle, individual higher NPVs will ultimately increase the NPV of the firm, and thus valuing the firm at a higher value.
+Thus while selecting a project, it is best to adopt the project which gives the highest NPV.
+If there are two similar projects, then the project which offers higher NPV is to be selected to get incremental cash flows.
+Thus according to this principle, individual higher NPVs will ultimately increase the NPV of the firm, thus valuing the firm at a higher value.

 Companies extensively use this principle at the time of diversification.
 According to financial analysts, post-diversification, the parent company’s value is calculated by adding all its subsidiaries’ individual values.
 Here the Market Value of each subsidiary is computed to come up with the firm’s total value.
 Thus it helps compute the exact value of the firm before and after diversification.